tc39/proposal-built-in-modules/README.md

 ### Namespace

-The `js::` prefix will be reserved as the namespace for the JavaScript language only and will be governed by TC39, making the standard library a true JavaScript standard library.
+The `js:` prefix will be reserved as the namespace for the JavaScript language only and will be governed by TC39, making the standard library a true JavaScript standard library.
 This will allow the committee to work safely within this namespace when designing and developing the standard library over time.